WordPress/gutenberg/docs/designers-developers/developers/tutorials/javascript/troubleshooting.md

 ## Confirm all dependencies are loading

 The console log will show an error if a dependency your JavaScript code uses has not been declared and loaded in the browser.
-In the example, if `myguten.js` script is enqueued without declaring the `wp-blocks` dependency, the console log will show:
+In the JavaScript tutorial example, if `myguten.js` script is enqueued without declaring the `wp-blocks` dependency, the console log will show:

 <img src="https://raw.githubusercontent.com/WordPress/gutenberg/master/docs/designers-developers/assets/js-tutorial-error-blocks-undefined.png" width=448 title="error wp.blocks is undefined"/>